-Must apply before visiting the UK from the country where they live.
+Must apply for a standard visitor visa before visiting the UK.
+From their home country, or the country where they live.

-It will cost £95.
-But there might be some other fees.
+It will cost £127.
+But there might be some other fees for services at the application centre.

-The UK government try and make a decision about applications in 3 weeks.
-But it can take longer.
+The UK government tries to decide about applications in 3 weeks.
+But it might take longer.
+You can apply 3 months before you travel.